 - 2 small stinging nettle plants, chopped

-- Boil water in a pot for the pasta.
-When it boils, add coarse salt.
-Cook pasta according to the number of minutes suggested in the pack.
+- Over high heat, boil a pot of water.
+When it boils, add the salt.
+Cook the pasta according to the number of minutes suggested in the pack.

 - Drizzle with extra virgin olive oil before serving.
-Sprinkle chive florets on top.
+Sprinkle the chive florets on top.